 What about the hard problem of consciousness?
 Why does consciousness, or experience, exist at all?
 In our model, every electromagnetic field (elf) includes an experiential aspect.
 Since elfs and their experiential aspects are everywhere in the universe, mind-stuff is everywhere.
 While mind-stuff is ubiquitous, our specific flavor of experience, or consciousness, almost certainly is not.

-Modern Physics tells us that very small atomic "bits" are put together in astonishing variety to create every material thing we see around us.
+It's not news to say that we are made of star dust.
+Many of the atoms that make up your body were built in solar furnaces.
+And we are used to thinking that the atoms in our body are just like those throughout the universe.
+Modern Physics tells us that these very small atomic "bits" are put together in astonishing variety to create every material thing we see around us.
 But every atom also has an associated elf; as nature builds with material atoms, she is also building with small "bits" of elf and, hence, experience, putting them together in an equally astonishing variety of experiential/consciousness structures.
 Our human consciousness is only one possible structure within a nearly infinite sea of possibilities.
+While experience is everywhere, our human style consciousness is not, I think.
 That's all very nice, of course, but it begs the question, which now becomes "why do experiential "bits" exist at all?" or "why is an experiential aspect included with the electromagnetic force?